Wow! Can you guys believe it? On Friday, 1st of November, it’s been precisely one year since I launched this blog! No idea where the time has gone!

 Djamila and Tommy from Together They Travel

-> I haven’t met with Djamila and Tommy just yet, but I am going to Amsterdam with my friends in February, and I am finally going to see them, and I can’t wait!
-Djamila is the one who designed my very first tattoo, which also became a logo of this blog.
+I haven’t met with Djamila and Tommy just yet, but we became good friends and Djamila is the one who designed my very first tattoo, which also became a logo of this blog.

-> Me and Aga in London during our girlie weekend away
+Me and Aga in London during our girlie weekend away

 Aga and I met on Instagram and met a few times in real life too.
 We spent a weekend in Manchester together and a weekend in London and had a great laugh!
 A fun fact, she is from Poland, I am from Slovakia, we both have English boyfriends, and we both live in England!
 She recently launched her travel blog too, so go, check it out, guys! https://agaonthe.run/